TranscribeMe/Docs/docs/index.rst

 **Authentication**

-The API key along with the client secret will be used to generation an initial token.
+The API key along with the client secret will be used to generate an initial token.
 API authentication is achieved via a bearer token which identifies a single user.
 Click :doc:`quickstarts/2_request_token` to learn more about generating a token for authentication.